-Ste 0 Described in Section 1 Identified the dimensions upon which to base access control.
-CZS chose the Geographical Area and Product Department dimensions.
-"Dimensions" on page 46 2 Identified and created access roles.
+Step Described in Section 1 Identified the dimensions on which to base access control.
+CZS chose the Geographical Area and Product Dimensions

+Step Described in Section Department dimensions.
+2 Identified and created access roles.
 CZS identified two roles: one for managers and another for sales reps.
 Both are granted access to the Ad Hoc view.
-"Determining Roles" on page 47 3 Assigned the appropriate roles to each user based on each employees' responsibilities.
-"Selecting Users for the Roles" on page 48 4 Identified the attributes that will be defined for each user.
+Determining Roles 3 Assigned the appropriate roles to each user based on each employee' responsibilities.
+Selecting Users for the Roles 4 Identified the attributes that are defined for each user.
 CZS identified five attributes: Country, Region, State, Cities, and ProductDepartment.
-"Attributes and Variable Substitution" on page 45 and "Assigning Attributes" on page 49 5 Defined the correct values for each user's attributes by editing user accounts.
-"Defining Attributes for Users" on page 50 and the TIBCO JasperReports Server Administrator Guide 6 Created an AGXML (access grant definition XML) file that defines the access granted to users with each role and attribute.
-"Using Attributes in an Access Grant Definition" on page 51 and "Reference Material" on page 55

-Step) Described in Section 7 Created a Mondrian connection that pointed to their sales data and included the sales access grant definition.
-"Creating a Mondrian Connection" on page 51 8 Created the Ad Hoc view that points to the Mondrian connection.
-"Creating a Sales Numbers Ad Hoc View" on page 52 9 Tested the view as various users.
-"Testing the Results" on page 52
+Attributes and Variable Substitution and Assigning Attributes 5 Defined the correct values for each user's attributes by editing user accounts.
+Defining Attributes for Users and the JasperReports Server Administrator Guide 6 Created an AGXML (access grant definition XML) file that defines the access granted to users with each role and attribute.
+Using Attributes in an Access Grant Definition and Reference Material 7 Created a Mondrian connection that pointed to their sales data and included the sales access grant definition.
+Creating a Mondrian Connection 8 Created the Ad Hoc view that points to the Mondrian connection.
+Creating a Sales Numbers Ad Hoc View 9 Tested the views of various users.
+Testing the Results

-4.3 Understanding Access Grant Definitions and Attributes
+Understanding Access Grant Definitions and Attributes

 The examples in this section are meant to illustrate the basic concepts of an access grant definition.
 They are not realistic examples, nor do they represent best practices for data security.
 Instead, they are meant to introduce the various parts of an access grant definition.
-The last section in this chapter is a more realistic model; see "Access Grant Definition for CZS" on page 56.
+The last section in this chapter is a more realistic model; see Access Grant Definition for CZS.

-4.3.1 About Access Grant Definitions
+About Access Grant Definitions